gedcom7code/java-converter/README.md

-# Incomplete Draft
+# Feature-complete but limited testing

-This is an **incomplete, work-in-progress** 5.5.1-to-7.0 converter.
+This implements all of the major pieces of a 5.5.1-to-7.0 converter.
+Some tests were perfomed during development, but not enough to provide confidence of bug-free status.

-Some parts are ported directly from the C converter (such as the ANSEL Charset and date and age parsing) while others are built from the ground up.
+Some parts are ported directly from the [C converter](https://github.com/gedcom7code/c-converter) (such as the ANSEL Charset and date and age parsing) while others are built from the ground up.
 The hope is that having two somewhat-separate implementations will allow me to use the two to test one another, a hope that has already resulted in a few bug fixes in the C version.

+Missing but potentially desirable functionality:

+- [ ] fix common 5.5.1 error of `INDI`.`ALIA` meaning `INDI`.`NAME`.`TYPE ALIA`
+- [ ] handle 5.5's base64-encoded OBJE, generating GEDZip files
+- [ ] put common extensions into a `SCHMA`

 # Updating to new versions of GEDCOM

-The file `edu/virginia/ged5to7/config/` contains copies of the TSV files from <https://github.com/FamilySearch/GEDCOM/>,
+The file `ged5to7/config/` contains copies of the TSV files from <https://github.com/FamilySearch/GEDCOM/>,
 <https://github.com/fhiso/legacy-format/>,
 and <https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry>.